 The Panel notes that the Respondent has not been commonly known by the disputed domain name and that the Respondent has not acquired trademark or service mark rights.
-According to the information provided by the Registrar, the Respondent is "shem gitahi".
+According to the information provided by the Registrar, the Respondent is "Anonymous Anonymous".
 The Respondent's use and registration of the disputed domain name was not authorized by the Complainant.
 There are no indications that a connection between the Complainant and the Respondent existed.

 Fundamentally, a respondent's use of a domain name will not be considered "fair" if it falsely suggests affiliation with the trademark owner.
 The correlation between a domain name and the complainant's mark is often central to this inquiry.
-In this case, the Panel finds that the disputed domain name can be considered as very similar to the Complainant's BOLLORÉ trademark as it simply substitutes 1 letter of the mark with a visually similar number and adds one letter, resulting in a risk of implied affiliation.
-The Panel observes that the disputed domain name is also very similar to the Complainant's domain name
+In this case, the Panel finds that there is a risk of implied affiliation as the disputed domain name includes the Complainant's distinctive ARCELORMITTAL trademark in its entirety and simply adds the term "polski".
+In view of the Complainant's global activities, the Panel finds that this combination could be considered to refer to a Polish website of the Complainant.